youtube/cobalt/src/cobalt/site/docs/development/setup-raspi.md

 ## Build, install, and run Cobalt for Raspberry Pi

-1. Run the following commands to build Cobalt:
+1. Build the code by navigating to the src directory in your cobalt directory and run the following command :

     ```
-    $ gyp_cobalt raspi-2
+    $ cobalt/build/gyp_cobalt raspi-2
+    ```

+1. Compile the code from the `src/` directory:

+    ```
     $ ninja -C out/raspi-2_debug cobalt
     ```